section-engineering-education/engineering-education/content/articles/probability-distributions/index.md

 As we see from the above plot, the random sample generated follows a normal distribution.

-The application for the normal distribution is very common in elementary statics.
-Let's look at some of its applications and see how we handle them in R.
+The application for the normal distribution is widespread in elementary statics.
+So let's look at some of its applications and see how we handle them in R.

 *Example 1:*
 *Assume that the test score of a college exam fits a normal distribution.
 Also, the mean test score is 72, and the standard deviation is 15.2.
 Determine the percentage of students scoring 84 or more in the exam?*
 [Source: r-tutor](http://www.r-tutor.com/elementary-statistics/probability-distributions/normal-distribution)
 *Solution*
-If we solve this by hand then:
+If we solve this by hand, then:

 The probability that X is at least 84 can be expressed as $$P(X \ge84)$$